jekyll/jekyll/site/docs/posts.md

 ### Content Formats

-All blog post files must begin with [YAML front- matter](../frontmatter/).
+All blog post files must begin with [YAML front-matter](../frontmatter/).
 After that, it's simply a matter of deciding which format you prefer.
 Jekyll supports two popular content markup formats:
 [Markdown](http://daringfireball.net/projects/markdown/) and